geoss/acs_demographic_clusters/code/readme.md

 tail(df[order(-df$rsq), ]) #5 lowest r-square
 ```

-##CLUSTER ANALYSIS
+##Cluster Analysis
 This section contains the cluster analysis used to produce the hierarchical classifcation described in the paper.
 First we produce 250 clusters via $k$-means then we group these 250 clusters using Ward's Algorithm, an agglomerative hierarchical clustering algorithm.

-THe first step is to standardize the data.
+The first step is to standardize the data.
 ```{r eval=FALSE}
 ##STANDARDIZE DATA TO A 0-1 RANGE
 range01 <- function(x){(x-min(x))/(max(x)-min(x))}